 Dooars is the melting pot of different cultures and Birpara is no exception to this.
-The aborigines, the tea garden workers, Marwaris, Assamese, Bengalis from both side of the border and Nepalese leave together in harmony.
+The aborigines, the tea garden workers, Marwaris, Assamese, Bengalis from both sides of the border and Nepalese leave together in harmony.
 Birpara is surrounded by tea gardens and villages.
-The tea gardens around has ensured that people in this area have a relatively better standard of leaving.
+The tea gardens around have ensured that people in this area have a relatively better standard of leaving.
 However, during the last decade, there has been a decline in the tea industry which has also influenced the local economy.
-Major occupation of people is service.
+The major occupation of people is service.

 Things to See

-Gomtu in the Bhutan boarder is about 25kms far from here.
-Set among the hills, Gomtu is a virgin destination with beautiful and serene environment.
+Gomtu on the Bhutan border is about 25kms far from here.
+Set among the hills, Gomtu is a virgin destination with a beautiful and serene environment.
 The road leading from Birpara to Gomtu is covered with lush green tropical vegetation.
-A temple of goddess Kali at Gomtu is quite famous.
+The temple of goddess Kali at Gomtu is quite famous.

-Jaldapara – Madarihat is just 23 kms away and takes about 20 minutes.
-Jaldapara is famous for the largest population of One horned rhino in the world outside of Assam.
+Jaldapara – Madarihat is just 23 km away and takes about 20 minutes.
+Jaldapara is famous for the largest population of horned rhinos in the world outside of Assam.

-Moraghat forest – Just 14 kms from Birpara is Goyerkata, based on which one can easily visit the Moraghat forest.
+Moraghat forest – Just 14 km from Birpara is Goyerkata, based on which one can easily visit the Moraghat forest.